Wealthronic · Independent personal-finance journalism

 The math on "free"

-Studies of BNPL usage — most notably the CFPB's 2022 and 2023 reports — find that users of pay-in-four products are about twice as likely as non-users to incur an overdraft fee on their bank account in the same month.
-The reason is mechanical: an autopay scheduled two weeks out is something most people forget about, and a $85 charge against a $63 balance triggers a $35 overdraft.
-The product itself charged you nothing; the bank charged you the equivalent of a 220% interest rate on the missed instalment.
+Research on BNPL usage — including reporting from the CFPB and the FTC — finds that users of pay-in-four products are meaningfully more likely than non-users to incur an overdraft fee in the same month.
+The reason is mechanical: an autopay scheduled two weeks out is something most people forget about, and an $85 charge against a $63 balance triggers a $35 overdraft.
+The product itself charged nothing; the bank charged the equivalent of a triple-digit interest rate on the missed instalment.

-The CFPB also reports that around 18% of BNPL users have at least one late payment in a given year.
+A meaningful share of BNPL users also have at least one late payment in a given year.
 Late fees on pay-in-four are usually $7–$10.
-Manageable for one purchase; less manageable when the user has, on average, three to five BNPL purchases active at once.
+Manageable for one purchase; less manageable when a user has, on average, three to five BNPL purchases active at once.

 A product can be free on paper and expensive in practice.
 The trick is to find out which one you are using before you sign up.